sigmf/SigMF/sigmf-spec.md

 * [CC0 1.0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/)
 * [CC-BY Attrition 2.0 Generic](https://creativecommons.org/licenses/by/2.0/)

-### Application Requirements

-segments referring to non-existent samples should be ignored
+### SigMF Compliance by Applications

+In order to be `SigMF Compliant`, an application must meet the following
+requirements:

+1. Adheres to and supports for the file rules, dataset formats, `objects`, `namespaces`, and `names` specified by this document.
-applications should be able to ignore any sections not specified in this document
+2. Must be able to ignore any `object` or `namespace` not specified by this document and still function normally.
+3. `Capture` segments referring to non-existent samples should be ignored.

 ## Example

-example of metadata file contents
+[TODO] Provide an example of metadata file contents.

 # Acknowledgements